volpatto/firedrake_scripts/README.md

     * Non-linear steady-state Helmholtz based on the example provided by [Firedrake's repo](https://github.com/firedrakeproject/firedrake);
     * Non-linear Darcy flow inspired by compressible gas flow in a rigid porous media with low permeability, such as reservoir composed by Shale rocks.
+There is two cases exemplifying how to plot results in two fashions: VTK files and matplotlib/Firedrake.

 ## About Me